bulentsoykan/real-time-simulation-book/docs/index.md

 This book is organized into five distinct parts, each building upon the last to take you from foundational theory to advanced, real-world deployment.

-[Find the detailed table of contents in the navigation pane on the left.]

 ### **Part I: Foundations of Digital Twins and Simulation**
 We begin by establishing the "why" and "what."
 We will define the Digital Twin paradigm, differentiate it from its predecessors, and establish simulation as its indispensable analytical engine.
 We'll conclude with a high-level survey of the core modeling methodologies that we will master.